 Marathon Petroleum Dakota Prairie Refinery: In late June 2016, Tesoro Corporation purchased the Dakota Prairie Refinery from MDU Resources Group and Calumet Specialty Products Partners.
-The Dakota

-Prairie Refinery, began processing 20,000 BOPD at its facility just west of Dickinson, ND in May 2015.
-The "diesel topping" refinery produces around 7,000 BPD of diesel fuel for consumption, while the remaining product is transported for further processing or use.
+The Dakota Prairie Refinery, began processing 20,000 BOPD at its facility just west of Dickinson, ND in May 2015.
+The "diesel topping" refinery produced around 7,000 BPD of diesel fuel for regional consumption, while the remaining product was transported for further processing or use.

 In 2018, a decision was made to convert the refinery to produce renewable diesel fuel by mid-2020.
-Beginning in June 2020, the facility will no longer use crude oil as a feedstock.
-Renewable diesel fuel is likely to be shipped by rail and marketed in California.
+Beginning in June 2020, the facility no longer used crude oil as a feedstock.
+Renewable diesel fuel from the facility is now primarily being shipped by rail to markets in California.